vsharma-git/virtualHOTAS/README.md

 ## ❔ Troubleshooting

 ### I can't figure out how to fly
-Tap the reset button while flying to level the aircraft.
+- Tap the reset button while flying to level the aircraft.
 Make small adjustments to your phone and you'll get the hang of it.
+- Check if the controls are mapped inside MSFS.

 ### General troubleshooting steps
 Run python app again and then refresh webpage.